Powwow Highway

-Powwow Highway is a 1989 American independent comedy-drama film executive produced by George Harrison HandMade Films and directed by Jonathan Wacks.
+Powwow Highway is a 1988 American independent comedy-drama film directed by Jonathan Wacks and executive produced by George Harrison's HandMade Films.
 Based on the novel of the same name by David Seals, it stars A Martinez, Gary Farmer, Joanelle Romero and Amanda Wyss.
 Wes Studi and Graham Greene, who were relatively unknown actors at the time, have small supporting roles.

 In 2024, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant."

 Plot

 Buddy Red Bow, a member of the Northern Cheyenne tribe of Lame Deer, Montana and a quick-tempered activist, is battling greedy developers.
 On the Northern Cheyenne Indian Reservation, he tries to persuade the council to vote against a strip-mining contract.

 Philbert Bono is a hulk of a man guided by sacred visions.
 He wants to find his medicine and gather tokens from the spirits.
 During a night at the local bar, he gets inspired by watching a car commercial that advertises to potential customers to find their own "pony".
 He takes this as a sign, and the next day he visits a junkyard and trades some marijuana to the proprietor to find his "war pony".
 As he looks outside the window of the junkyard office, he has a vision of several horses running in his direction.
 He eventually settles on a beat-up and paint-worn 1964 Buick Wildcat, which he names "Protector" as the proprietor tosses him the keys.
 After a couple of unsuccessful starts, Protector eventually springs to life and he drives off.
 Throughout his journey, various parts of the car fall off.

 Elsewhere, Buddy's estranged sister, Bonnie, is arrested in Santa Fe, New Mexico because of drugs planted in the trunk of her car.
 Buddy is later contacted and is the only family member who can help Bonnie and her children, Jane and Sky Red Bow.
 This is eventually revealed as a ploy by the greedy developers trying to pass the strip-mining contract.
 Without Buddy's presence to vote, they'll have a better chance at succeeding.

 Buddy does not own a car but needs to get to his sister.
 He convinces his childhood acquaintance Philbert to take him to his sister, Philbert happily obliges telling Buddy that they are "Cheyenne".
 In their childhood, Buddy found Philbert awkward and embarrassing, and Philbert was bullied for being fat.
 Buddy's attitude towards Philbert has not changed much, but wonders if Philbert remembers how mean he had been to him.
 Buddy's absence attracts concern that he won't arrive in time, but the tribal chief insists that he will always find a way and that he has done more for the community than anyone else.